Jorge Silvetti: Career

 Jorge Silvetti was one of the founding members of "Arquitectos Asociados" in 1965, an experimental group formed by six advanced architecture students (Miguel Baudizzone, Jorge Korn, Jorge Lestard, Rodolfo Machado, Tito Varas and Jorge Silvetti) at the Universidad de Buenos Aires, and two recent graduates (Jorge Erbin and Tony Diaz), working together in national and international competitions and developing research projects.
 In Buenos Aires, he apprenticed in the offices of Horacio Baliero, Carmen Córdova Iturburu, Francisco Bullrich and later in the United States with Donald Olsen, AIA in Berkeley, California.

 Silvetti's professional architectural association with Rodolfo Machado, which continues today, began in the early 1970s when they were students and instructors at UC Berkeley, with experimental projects and freelance commissions, it continued in Pittsburgh, PA from 1973 to 1975 and then in Boston, MA in 1975 where it has remained.
 Some foundational projects of their partnership from this early period include: Fountain House in San Diego, California (1975); House in Djerba, Tunisia (1977); The Steps of Providence in Providence, Rhode Island (1978); House in Lake Pergusa, Sicily (1983), Taberna Ancipitis Formae: A Garden Folly in Natchez, Mississippi (1983) Four Public Squares Master Plan and The Tower for Leonforte, Sicily (1983).

 Machado Silvetti

 Jorge Silvetti and Rodolfo Machado formed Machado and Silvetti Associates, Inc., an architecture and urban design firm, in 1985 in Boston, Massachusetts.
 Their firm's work has been hailed for its, "conceptual clarity and visual intensity", and "the outstanding quality of their architectural principles."
 Architectural critic Michael Wise of the Los Angeles Times described Machado Silvetti as having, "a reputation for tasteful refinement, a keen sense of texture, and the ability to remain mindful of tradition while producing forms that are remarkably fresh."
 In 2008, with the objective of developing projects in Argentina and Latin America, the firm established an office in Buenos Aires.
 In 2015, Silvetti and Machado's firm expanded the partnership to include Stephanie Randazzo Dwyer and Jeffry Burchard.
-The expansion was marked by a rebranding of the firm, as, MACHADO SILVETTI.
+The expansion was marked by a rebranding of the firm, as, Machado Silvetti.
+Rodolfo Machado and Jorge Silvetti transitioned to positions of Principal Emeriti in 2025, following their retirement from active roles in the practice.
+Randazzo Dwyer and Burchard remain co-owners and Design Principals.